bretschid/TobiasHeycke.github.io/index.md

 ## Selection of workshops

 - R (Master Psychology, University of Cologne & tyssenkrupp AG)
-- How to deal with non significant p values (Albertus Magnus Graduate Center, University of Cologne)[Slides](https://osf.io/fvp9q/)
+- How to deal with non significant *p* values (Albertus Magnus Graduate Center, University of Cologne)[Slides](https://osf.io/fvp9q/)
-- Introduction to git (internal GESIS Workshop)
+- Introduction to git (GESIS – Leibniz Institute for the Social Sciences)
+- Introduction to R Markdown (GESIS – Leibniz Institute for the Social Sciences)
-- SPSS (Faculty of Law, University of Cologne & Regional computing center, University of Cologne & German Sport University)
+- SPSS (Faculty of Law, University of Cologne & Regional computing center, University of Cologne & German Sport University Cologne)

 ## Selection of conference talks